cloudfoundry/docs-deploying-cf/vcloud/deploying_bosh_with_micro_bosh.md

 To download use `bosh download public stemcell <stemcell_name>'.
 For full url use --full.
 </pre>

-Download a public stemcell. *Note*: if you have already downloaded a stemcell to deploy your micro BOSH, you can use that one.
+Download a public stemcell.

+<p class="note"><strong>Note</strong>: If you have already downloaded a stemcell to deploy your MicroBOSH, you do not need to download a different one.</p>

 <pre class="terminal">
 $ bosh download public stemcell bosh-stemcell-XXXX-vcloud-esxi-ubuntu.tgz
 </pre>

-Upload the downloaded stemcell to micro BOSH.
+Upload the downloaded stemcell to MicroBOSH.

 <pre class="terminal">
 $ bosh upload stemcell bosh-stemcell-XXXX-vcloud-esxi-ubuntu.tgz
 </pre>

-You can see the uploaded stemcells (on your Micro BOSH) by using `bosh stemcells`:
+You can see the uploaded stemcells on your MicroBOSH by using the `bosh stemcells` command:

 <pre class="terminal">
 $ bosh stemcells